 Embracing acceptance has empowered me; it has given me the freedom to come to terms with my disease and focus my energy on things that are within my control, instead of raging against them.
 I no longer ‘suffer from’ arthritis, I ‘live with’ arthritis.
 I call it ‘my arthritis’.
 Because it is mine!
 In a funny way, I love it.
 I know I would not be the person I am today without it.
 My arthritis has given me the gift of patience.
 I am accepting of both my own limitations and am not angry with myself if I can’t do things.
 I am more accepting of others for who they are (and not who I want them to be).
 I am more reflective, and consder my actions more carefully.
 I am also more self aware, as I have a lot of time to think about how others actions affect me (for example people kicking my walking stick on the tube).
 This in turn helps me consider how my actions affect others.
 So I am all round a better person!
 And for that reason, if I had the choice, I would choose to have arthritis.
 It is a terrible yet wonderful disease, and my life without it would be less rich.

 Looking ahead, I am excited about what 2014 will bring.
 Our organisation is starting to take off.
 I am looking forward to continue to work with my fabulous Directors, and raise the profile of Show Us Your Hands!, empowering and taking pride in our bodies.

-Show Us Your Hands! is an international awareness movement which serves to unite and inspire the inflammatory arthritis community.
+Show Us Your Hands! is a nonprofit charity organization that aims to unite and inspire people who live with inflammatory arthritis.
 For more information, please visit www.showusyourhands.org.